-As I had such a good time walking the route I’ve added 3 *Free Photo walks taking in all the artworks over the next 2 weeks that are available to book now.
-So if you’re looking for a guide around the route who can give you hints and tips on how to capture the artwork in unique ways, why not join me by clicking here.
+Update: I’m returning to the River of Light Festival this year, so if you’re looking for a guide around the route who can give you hints and tips on how to capture the artwork in unique ways, why not join me by clicking here.

 I hope you like the pictures below!

 *Free Neon Light Photowalks are offered for no upfront fee, all I ask is that participants consider paying whatever they feel the walk was worth to them at the end of the walk with no expectation.
 I’ll never pressure you to tip; I believe that, if money is given, it should be voluntary and in direct proportion to the quality of the walk and the budget of those attending.
 It’s a kind of satisfaction guarantee, if you don’t enjoy the walk, just walk away, no questions asked.